 Backpacking is spectacular in July but does require a wilderness permit.
 With the weather being hot during the day and chilly at night, it is ideal for camping out among the granite and the stars.
 What trail is best for your preferred backpacking adventure will depend on each individual, but we’ve come up with a list of some of the best trails for backpacking that you can reference if you need ideas.

 weather in july

-Yosemite is a large park which encompasses areas from 4,000 to over 10,000 ft in elevation.
-With the backcountry being open for the summer and the locations with higher elevation accessible by car, there comes a point when the weather page that says “Yosemite” no longer gives you enough information for the weather specifically where you are going.
-But overall, weather in Yosemite in July is typically warm and sunny– in fact some would call if downright hot.
+Yosemite is a large park that encompasses areas from 4,000 to over 10,000 ft in elevation.
+With the backcountry being open for the summer and the locations with higher elevation accessible by car, there comes a point when the weather page that says “Yosemite” no longer gives you enough information about the weather, specifically where you are going.
+Overall, the weather in Yosemite in July is typically warm and sunny– in fact, some would call it downright hot.
 The average temperature in Yosemite Valley is a high of 90 and a low of 57 degrees Fahrenheit (32/ 14 degrees Celsius).
 At 8,000 feet, the average temperature in Tuolumne Meadows is a high of 72 and a low of 38 degrees Fahrenheit (22/ 3 degrees Celsius).
 On average, it rains only one day in July.